-With Merivale acquiring and transforming Sydney pubs faster than Justin Hemmes can fly his seaplane from Vaucluse to Newport, there's a definite risk of homogenisation amongst the city's pubs.
+With Merivale acquiring and transforming Sydney pubs faster than Justin Hemmes can fly his seaplane from Vaucluse to Newport, there’s a definite risk of homogenisation amongst the city’s pubs.
 Fear not though, there are still beers to be consumed at these diamonds in the rough.
-Here's our list of Sydney's 10 most underrated pubs.
+Here’s our list of the most underrated Sydney pubs.

 The Occidental Hotel – CBD

 Kicking off our list of underrated Sydney pubs is the CBD’s best-kept secret you’ve likely walked past a hundred times.
 With quality bistro lunches setting you back $12, an $8 ‘Beer of the month’ pint and $5 pints during happy hour, The Occidental is no stranger to a crowd.
 Grab a perch outside and watch the world go by.

 Situated in the depths of the M.L.C Centre, smack bang in the centre of Martin Place, is a classic Sydney hidden gem.
 If Harry Seidler’s UFO-esque architecture doesn’t scream time machine enough, wait until you step into the bar, which looks like it hasn’t been touched since opening in 1977.
 Jugs will cost you $12 but you’ve only got until 9 pm on Friday to savour them.

 Built-in 1881 and still Sydney’s narrowest pub, The Lord Wolseley Hotel possesses the old school charm of its construction year.
 A real local’s haunt, the Wolseley serves up truly underrated food with an even better atmosphere.
 Drop in on a Sunday afternoon for a Bloody Mary and some live Jazz in the sun.